2ndSightLab/ai-tracker/mistake-tracker.md

 What the heck is wrong with this thing.
 I am explicitly tellign it not to chagne any code and it is chaing code anyway??? and files that have nothign to do with the problem.

-Just reaized on one subversive change when i told it to tell me all the files it changed it did not. specificaly in auth related code.

 # 2026-07-19 - again

 Too many mistakes to log.
 I'm about to go back to manual.